Sweet Potato White Chocolate Chip Cookies

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-We all know sweet potato casserole is a classic Thanksgiving dish that we only have the luxury of enjoying once a year.
+We all know sweet potato casserole is a classic holiday dish that we only have the luxury of enjoying once (or twice) a year at Thanksgiving or Christmas.
 But what if we could enjoy this dessert-for-dinner treat more than once a year, in a delicious and unique new way?
-That’s where our Sweet Potato White Chocolate Chip Cookies come in!
+That’s where our sweet potato white chocolate chip cookies come in!

-Inspired by the Thanksgiving classic, our holiday-themed sweet potato cookies are full of fall flavor and sugary sweet goodness.
+Inspired by sweet potato casserole, these sweet potato white chocolate chip cookies are the perfect holiday dessert.
+They’re full of cozy fall and winter flavors like cinnamon and nutmeg, but they’re also sugary sweet like every good cookie should be.
 Their fluffy yet slightly gooey, melt-in-your-mouth texture is the perfect finale to a Thanksgiving meal, or an even better afternoon treat with a cup of coffee.
 They’re even a hit at Christmas cookie swaps for their unique flavor and texture!

-Ingredients For Sweet Potato Cookies
+Ingredients For Sweet Potato White Chocolate Chip Cookies

 • Unsalted butter